 USCIS provides forms free of charge through the USCIS website.
-To view, print, or fill out our forms, you should use the latest version of Adobe Reader, which you can download for free at http://get.adobe.com/reader/.
-If you do not have internet access, you may call the USCIS Contact Center at 1-800-375-5283 and ask that we mail a form to you.
+In order to view, print, or fill out our forms, you should use the latest version of Adobe Reader, which you can download for free at http://get.adobe.com/reader/.
+If you do not have internet access, you may call the USCIS Contact Center at 1-800-375-5283 (TTY 1-800-767-1833) and ask that we mail a form to you.
 The USCIS Contact Center provides information in English and Spanish.
-For TTY (deaf or hard of hearing) call: 1-800-767-1833.

 Signature.
 Each application must be properly signed and filed.
 For all signatures on this application, USCIS will not accept a stamped or typewritten name in place of a signature.
+If you are under 14 years of age, your parent or legal guardian may sign the application on your behalf.
 A legal guardian may also sign for a mentally incompetent person.
-If the request is not signed or if the requisite signature on the request is not valid, USCIS will reject the request.
-See 8 CFR 103.2(a)(7)(ii)(A).
-If USCIS accepts a request for adjudication and determines that it has a deficient signature, we will deny the request.